I just read yet another bad article.

 Imagine: this blog post is just a long column of words.

-I split that column in 4 sections, put them side by side, and color-coded each part of the post to have a better visual representation.
+I split that column into 4 sections, put them side by side, and color-coded each part of the post to have a better visual representation.

 And it looks like this: